-More readers ask how to solve male fertility problems – especially low sperm count – than any other question!
-So, here are a few tips for improving male fertility and making healthy sperm…
+More and more readers are asking how to solve male fertility problems – especially low sperm count.
+Here are a few tips for improving male fertility and making healthy sperm…

 The first thing I always tell readers is, “talk to your fertility doctor or urologist about how to improve your sperm count, because solving male fertility problems depends on the reason you have problems.”

 My second tip below explains why it’s so important to talk to your doctor before trying different ways to solve male fertility problems.

 Here are a few tips for male fertility…

 The bad news is that not all male fertility problems can be solved, just like not all diseases can be cured.
 The good news is that many male fertility problems can be helped, especially if you’re open to fertility treatments.